tidalcycles/tidal-doc/docs/getting-started/editor/Pulsar.md

 > git clone https://github.com/tidalcycles/atom-tidalcycles
 ```

-Rename the folder from "atom-tidalcycles" to "tidalcycles".
+Rename the new folder from `atom-tidalcycles` to `tidalcycles`.
 Without this, the Settings feature won't work properly.

 ### Install the node.js modules
-If you have npm installed (Node package manager) you just need to run `npm install` from the tidalcycles directory: `.pulsar/packages/tidalcycles`
+If you have npm installed (Node package manager) you just need to run `npm install` from the tidalcycles directory: `~/.pulsar/packages/tidalcycles`

 ```bash
 [userHome]/.pulsar/packages/tidalcycles > npm install